On the Support Recovery of Jointly Sparse Gaussian Sources using Sparse Bayesian Learning: Discussion

 \subsection{Impact of Measurement Noise on Sufficient MMVs}

-For $\sigma^{2} > 0$, the error exponent term $\DD_{1/2}^*$ in \eqref{perr_err_exp_form1} is always bounded.
-This implies that unlike in the noiseless case, a single MMV is no longer sufficient, and multiple MMVs are needed to drive the error probability close to zero.
+For $\sigma^{2} > 0$, the error exponent term $\DD_{\setS}^*$ in \eqref{eqn_minD} is never unbounded.
+As a consequence, unlike in the noiseless case, a single MMV is no longer sufficient, and multiple MMVs are needed to drive the support error probability to zero.

-A close inspection of the abstract MMV bound in \eqref{abstract_mmv_bound} reveals that the noise variance influences the error probability in a twofold manner: (i) through $\eta$, and (ii) through the $\epsilon$-net cardinality bound $\kappa_{\text{cov}}$.
-As $\sigma^{2}$ increases, $\eta$ decreases polynomially (see \eqref{eta_char}) while $\log \kappa_{\text{cov}}$ increases at most logarithmically (see \eqref{ub_max_covering_num}).
-The overall effect is captured by condition \textbf{C2} in Theorem~\ref{thm_suff_conditions_form1}, which suggests that if the noise variance is very high relative to $\gamma_{\max}$, it is sufficient to have a roughly quadratically larger number of MMVs to guarantee the desired probability of error.
-As the noise variance approaches zero, the MMV bound in \textbf{C2} loosens and is not informative.
+A close inspection of the MMV bound in Theorem~\ref{thm_suff_conditions_form1} reveals that the noise variance influences the error probability in a twofold manner: (i) through $\eta$, and (ii) through the size of the $\epsilon$-net or $\kappa_{\text{cov}}$.
+As $\sigma^{2}$ increases, $\eta$ decreases polynomially (see~\eqref{eta_lb}) while $\kappa_{\text{cov}}$ increases at most logarithmically (Proposition~\ref{prop_kcov_ub}).
+The overall effect is captured by condition~\textbf{C2} in Theorem~\ref{thm_suff_conditions_form1} that if $\sigma^2$ is very high relative to $\vgammamax \delta_K$, the number of MMVs that are sufficient to guarantee the desired probability of error grows quadratically with $\sigma^2$.
+As the noise variance approaches zero, the MMV bound in~\textbf{C2} loosens and is not informative. \fi